openvinotoolkit/openvino/src/frontends/paddle/README.md

 OpenVINO Paddle Frontend has the next structure:
  * [docs](./docs) contains developer documentation pages for the component.
- * [include](./include) contains module API.
-Detailed information about provided API can be found.
+ * [include](./include) contains module API and detailed information about the provided API.
  * [src](./src) folder contains sources of the component.
  * [tests](./tests) contains tests for the component [here](docs/tests.md).